GaryHuang2333/geeks-blog/note_m1_maven_install.md

 ```bash
 source ~/.zshrc
 ```
-and if you run mvn -v show like below, your maven env var setup are succeed
+and if you run mvn -v show like below, your maven env var has been setup successfully
 ![mvn -v](./markdown_source/pic/note_maven_install_3.png)

 ## 3. config maven repository path